445 Fort Pitt Blvd., Suite 503

 Fax – 412-391-9685

 Rebecca Heaton Hall joined Weiss Burkardt Kramer LLC as an associate in December 2014.
 She concentrates her practice on education law with a primary focus on the Individuals with Disabilities Education Improvement Act (IDEIA) and Section 504 of the Rehabilitation Act.
 She is primarily known for her research and work on Emotional Disturbance and Social Maladjustment.
-She has co-authored a book scheduled for release with LRP Publications titled “Unlocking Emotional Disturbance: A legally aligned guide for assessment and identification of students with emotional and behavioral needs.”
+She has co-authored a book scheduled for release with LRP Publications titled Assessment and Identification of Students with Emotional Disturbance and Behavioral Needs.

 Rebecca has a diverse legal background that has provided her with the opportunity to serve as a surrogate parent in Pennsylvania schools, educational advocate, parent attorney, school district solicitor, and educational consultant.
 She uses her diverse background to provide our clients with a unique advantage and perspective.
 Rebecca routinely defends school districts in complex due process hearings and in the state and federal courts in the Commonwealth.